maithuvenkatesh/cn/proposal.md

 ### Guided Research [35 min]

-Participants will be taught the basic utilities in the python library, and run the provided TV show data through it to generate datasets.
-As a class they
-They will use a custom built Python library to read the data into the correct network representation
+Participants will be taught the basic utilities in the python library.
+As a group, we will discuss the possibilities for what can be represented as the nodes and edges, then in groups they will feed the data into the library to generate datasets.
+As one group we will discuss will use a custom built Python library to read the data into the correct network representation
 We connect, inspire and guide women in computing and organizations that view technology innovation as a strategic imperative.